Medicinal Chemistry: Chemical Sciences

 Third year

 In third year, the course will provide the fundamentals of medicinal chemistry in drug design and development while maintaining overlap with the Chemistry degree, especially in the realm of organic chemistry.
 Lectures are complemented by laboratory experiments, where you will gain experience in more sophisticated preparative chemical techniques and will also be able to carry out your own spectroscopic analyses and computer-based modelling.
-You will also be able to choose two Trinity electives in other areas.
+You will also be able to choose up to two Trinity electives in other areas.

 Fourth year